 If not, think of the “THUMP” as being a heavy thumb in an Alberti Bass pattern and you have the sort of thing that haunts piano teachers in their sleep.
-But, resist the urge to just turn that page in your student’s book…don’t skip the piece!
-But… don’t let the THUMP slide either… we piano teachers need our sleep!
+However, resist the urge to just turn that page in your student’s book.
+Don’t skip the piece, but don’t let the thump slide either… we piano teachers need our sleep!

-To help fix a heavy thumb (or Mr. Thumpy Thumb as I refer to him with my students) in Alberti Bass patterns, try the following:
+To help fix a Thumping Thumb in Alberti Bass patterns, try the following:

-Check for tension – but obviously check the obvious first…are they positioned correctly at the piano at the right height and distance from the keys?
+1. Check for tension – but obviously check the obvious first: are they positioned correctly at the piano at the right height and distance from the keys?
 Little ones need a stool for their feet so they feel grounded.
 Now, check for arm and wrist tension (and sometimes even shoulder!).
 A student with tension will have a difficult time finding a sense of balance in their hand.

-Teach them to rotate – their hand should be in motion (not just their fingers) while executing an Alberti Bass pattern.
-If only their fingers are moving then you are very likely to hear the thumpy thumb (he is, after all, a rather large fellow!)
+3. Teach them to rotate – Your student’s hand should be in motion (not just their fingers) while executing an Alberti Bass pattern.
+If only their fingers are moving then you are very likely to hear the Thumping Thumb (it is, after all, a rather large finger!).
 Allow the wrist to rotate so that the thumb is not reaching (and therefore thumping).
 There is a difference between rotation and rocking.
-Rocking is Mr. Thumpy Thumb’s best friend.
+Rocking is a Thumping Thumb’s best friend.